-The Model Views window displays a variety of different views on the model data, providing an alternative to the Project Browser.
+The Model Views Portal displays a variety of different views on the model data, providing an alternative to the Browser window.
 The MDG Technology for UPDM uses this window as a quick and easy method of locating all of your diagrams in the current model.

-To open the Model Views window, select 'Start > Explore > Browse > Model Views'.
-Double-click on the required diagram to open it.
+To open the Model Views Portal, select 'Explore > Portals > Model Views'.
+Expand the appropriate folders and double-click on the required diagram to open it.